Neuron-PHP/routing/README.md

-# Notion
+# Routing

-Notion is a lightweight router/dispatcher is the vein of Ruby's Sinatra or Python's Flask.
+The neuron router is a lightweight router/dispatcher is the vein of Ruby's Sinatra or Python's Flask.
 It allows for a very quick method for creating an app using restful routes or to add them to an existing application.